 Over time, J’s blood results decreased to around 60 and he hadn’t had a peanut reaction in years.
 When we learned of a new allergy test called Component Resolved Diagnostic Testing we decided to give it a try.

 The basic idea behind CRD is that foods often have more than one protein that individuals can be allergic to.
 For instance; Ara h1, h2 and h3 are peanut proteins most correlated to severe allergic reactions in individuals with a peanut allergy.
 However, there are other peanut proteins that will give a positive peanut allergy result on standard tests that in fact cause only mild reactions.
 These standard tests check for total peanut protein but not for the individual peanut proteins.

 We paid out of pocket for CRD testing as it was not covered by insurance.
-Sadly, we learned that Justin was allergic to ALL peanut proteins.
+Sadly, we learned that J was allergic to ALL peanut proteins.
 We continued to avoid peanuts.

 I also continued to do research and learned about the different clinical trials being offered for those with food allergies.
 I considered the possibility of traveling, as there weren’t any local clinical trials for peanut allergy at that time.
 Then I learned that a trial was finally coming to Boston.